-Plan for Addressing Sexual Abuse and Other Maltreatment Scholars effort to prevent sexual conduct harmful to a child.
+Plan for Addressing Sexual Abuse and Other Maltreatment Scholars emotional, or physical welfare as well as, in certain circumstances, failure to make a reasonable effort to prevent sexual conduct harmful to a child.

 What is Sexual Abuse of a Child?